alanplatt/platt.io/README.md

 # platt.io
-platt.io website written in python and markdown
+platt.io website written in python and markdown for heroku